 All in all, blog titles should be around 60 characters and 8-14 words long!

-Piquing the interest of your readers and ranking on the search engine results pages are two big responsibilities of your blog titles.
+Piquing the interest of your readers and ranking on the keyword research engine results pages (SERPS) are two big responsibilities of your blog titles.
 With these tips, you can easily craft the perfect post title at the ideal length.
 Remember to keep it short but clear and in the tone of your target audience.
 If you’re still looking for additional clarification, check out our blog for some title examples in addition to more tips and tricks for bloggers!